zackmccord/celery/docs/django/first-steps-with-django.rst

 for simple projects you may use a single contained module that defines both the app and tasks, like in the :ref:`tut-celery` tutorial.

-Let's break down what happens in the first module, first, we set the default :envvar:`DJANGO_SETTINGS_MODULE` environment variable for the :program:`celery` command-line program:
+Let's break down what happens in the first module.
+First, we set the default :envvar:`DJANGO_SETTINGS_MODULE` environment variable for the :program:`celery` command-line program:

 .. code-block:: python